Redocly/redocly-cli/docs/commands/lint.md

 ### Lint config file

-The `lint` command also validate the configuration file.
-You may want to set saverity level by using the `--lint-config` option.
+The `lint` command also validates the configuration file.
+You may want to set severity level by using the `--lint-config` option.
 This option accepts one of the following values: `warn`,`error`,`off`.
 Default value is `warn`.